Beyond Content: Behavioral Policies Reveal Actors in Information Operations: Results

 \subsection{Troll user activity patterns}

 A first step toward modeling sequential decision processes is to identify behavioral regularities that distinguish trolls from ordinary users.

-Figure~\ref{fig:heatmap-activity} compares the temporal distribution of activity for organics (left) and trolls (right), aggregated by weekday and hour (UTC).
+Figure~\ref{fig:activity-patterns} (A) compares the temporal distribution of activity for organics (left) and trolls (right), aggregated by weekday and hour (UTC).
 Each panel is normalized to its own maximum (0--100\%) to highlight relative hot spots.
 Organic activity reflects the rhythms of Reddit's predominantly U.S.-based user base: engagement rises around 12:00~UTC (08:00~EST) and declines after 04:00~UTC (00:00~EST), with weekends following a similar structure at lower intensity.
 Troll activity, in contrast, exhibits a pronounced peak between 12:00 and 14:00~UTC---corresponding to early morning hours in the U.S.---suggesting a strategic effort to shape the early flow of daily discussions.
 This observation aligns with prior work documenting operational schedules embedded in the temporal signatures of state-linked campaigns~\cite{linvill2020troll, zannettou2019web}.

 These patterns indicate that trolls are not merely participating in discussions but are timing their activity to align with periods of maximum exposure to U.S. audiences.
 Rather than maintaining a constant presence, these state-linked influence accounts concentrate their actions within specific time windows, consistent with coordinated, goal-driven deployment.
 Differences also arise in the mix of actions they perform.
-As shown in Figure~\ref{fig:polar-activity}, both organic users and troll accounts display weekly activity rhythms across key behaviors---creating new threads, posting top-level comments, and replying.
+As shown in Figure~\ref{fig:activity-patterns} (B), both organic users and troll accounts display weekly activity rhythms across key behaviors---creating new threads, posting top-level comments, and replying.
+Each panel presents a radial view of one action type, where the full circle represents a week (Monday-Sunday), the angular position encodes the time of day, and the radius reflects activity normalized within each group, such that the outer ring denotes peak activity, with shaded bands indicating confidence intervals.
 However, trolls exhibit markedly sharper and more synchronized patterns, with activity clustering during U.S.~morning hours across all categories.
 This structured alignment is consistent with coordinated operational schedules typical of adversarial information operations.